jsa4000/NET-Framework-Projects/README.md

 # Framework .NET Snippets

-This is a repository for useful snippets using visual studio and Framework .NET.
+This is a repository with projects using visual studio and Framework .NET.